Milton Glaser: 52 years worth of iconic posters in one tome to treasure

 Glaser’s artwork has been featured in exhibits worldwide, including one-man shows at both the Centre Georges Pompidou in Paris and the Museum of Modern Art in New York while his creations are part of many permanent collections of museums around the globe.

-An influential figure in both the design and education communities the 89 years old Glaser has contributed essays and granted interviews extensively on design.
+An influential figure in both the design and education communities Glaser has contributed essays and granted interviews extensively on design.

 Among many awards throughout the years, he received the 2004 Lifetime Achievement Award from the Smithsonian Cooper-Hewitt, National Design Museum, for his profound and meaningful long-term contribution to the contemporary practice of design.

 “Design is one activity, art is another, and they have different objectives” Glaser recently told.
 “Design is purposeful and intends to accomplish a goal, which is premeditated and defined at the beginning [whereas] what art does is guide you towards avoiding premeditation.
 It illuminates what is real and what is not real.”

 Yet in the hands of a master, there is interplay between the commercial aims of design and the illuminative possibilities of art, and this can readily be seen in Glaser’s posters, of which he has made more than 450 since 1965.